kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>React is firmly embedded in many company codebases and it's expensive to switch it out for something else.
 So any sort of Vue/Svelte dominance in the business world isn't happening anytime soon.</p>

 <p>Keep this in mind while job searching.
-There are Vue and Svelte jobs available, especially at startups or if you're purely doing freelance work.</p>
+There are certainly Vue and Svelte jobs available, especially at startups or if you're purely doing freelance work.</p>

 <p>But if you're looking on LinkedIn or Indeed, you have more options available to you as a React developer.
 It will be a while before this changes.</p>